scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Poison

 Summon bubbling acid on 3 tiles at points in range you can see.
 When a creature starts their turn or enters a tile for the first time they must make a Stamina save against your spellcasting.
 On a fail they take 1 wound.
-On a crit the target is poisoned until the end of their next turn.
+On a critical the target is poisoned until the end of their next turn.
 These tiles count as difficult terrain, and last for 1 minute.

 Add a tile for every level above 1st.